Probing Neutrino Hierarchy and Chirality via Wakes

-{\it Right handed neutrinos.}---If the neutrinos are Dirac, the primordial right handed neutrinos have the same mass as the left handed ones, but with different temperature, so that its distribution is also different.
-We assume that the $\nu_R$s were fully thermalized during the early universe but decoupled before any other SM particle.
-The temperature of these neutrinos can be computed by ensuring conservation of entropy density $g_{*S}^{today}T_\gamma^3 = g_{*S}^{\nu_R}T_\nur^3$, where $g_{*S}^{\nu_R}$ is the effective degree of freedom when $\nur$ decoupled.
-If the Standard Model is applicable at such energy scales except for the addition of right hand neutrinos, we have $g_{*S}^{SM} = 106.75$, and $g_{*S}^{\nu_R}=g_{*S}^{SM}$ $+\frac{7}{8}$ (fermions) $ \times 3$ (number of species) $\times 2$ (particle and anti-particle).
-Currently, $g_{*S} = 3.91$ but again a factor of $\frac{7}{8}\times6\times(\frac{T_{\nu_R}}{T_\gamma})^3 $ needs to be added.
+{\it Right-handed neutrinos.}---If the neutrinos are Dirac type, the primordial right-handed neutrinos have the same mass as the left-handed ones, but with a different temperature, so that their distribution is also different.
+The decoupling of the $\nu_R$'s depends on the model of their interactions, and one has to consider the rich phenomenology and experimental constraints on such models \cite{2009RvMP...81.1199L,2014ChPhC..38i0001O}.
+Here, as a simple example, we assume that the $\nu_R$'s were fully thermalized during the early Universe but decoupled before any other standard model (SM) particle.
+This is a plausible case, for the $\nu_R$'s do not participate in the SM interactions, and their earlier thermalization must be due to a beyond the standard model interaction that freezes out at energies above 1 TeV.
+The temperature of these neutrinos can be computed by ensuring the conservation of entropy density $g_{*S}^\mr{today}T_\gamma^3 = g_{*S}^{\nu_R}T_\nur^3$, where $g_{*S}^{\nu_R}$ is the effective degree of freedom when the $\nu_R$ decoupled.
+If the standard model is applicable at such energy scales except for the addition of right-handed neutrinos, we have $g_{*S}^{\mr{SM}} = 106.75$, and $g_{*S}^{\nu_R}=g_{*S}^{\mr{SM}}$ $+\frac{7}{8}$ (fermions) $ \times 3$ (number of species) $\times 2$ (particle and antiparticle).
+Currently, $g_{*S} = 3.91$ but again a factor of $\frac{7}{8}\times6\times(T_{\nu_R}/T_\gamma)^3 $ needs to be added.
 This leaves

-so the extrapolated right hand neutrino temperature is $T_{\nu_R} =\left(\frac{43}{427}\right)^{1/3}T_{\nu_L} \simeq 0.905 \K .$ With \nur at this temperature, the number of relativisitc degrees of freedom during the nucleosynthesis era is $N_\mr{eff} = 3.04 \times (1 + (\frac{T_\nur}{T_\nul})^4) \simeq 3.18$.
-This is consistent with the current big bang nucleonsynthesis (BBN) constraints \cite{2013PhLB..718.1162A}.
-Note that the \nur density might be greater if its production mechanism is non-thermal, but the BBN constraints its density to be not much higher than the thermal value.
-To model \nur, we use the CLASS code \cite{ClassCode} with neutrinos of the same mass but a lowered temperature.
-The results presented here only depend on the \nur being thermalized and their current temperature.
+so the extrapolated right-handed neutrino temperature is $T_{\nu_R} =\left(43/427\right)^{1/3}T_{\nu_L} \simeq 0.905 \K .$ With $\nu_R$'s at this temperature, the number of relativistic degrees of freedom during the nucleosynthesis era is $N_\mr{eff} = 3.04 \times [1 + (T_\nur/T_\nul)^4] \simeq 3.18$.
+This is consistent with the current big bang nucleosynthesis constraints \cite{2013PhLB..718.1162A}.
+Note that the $\nu_R$ density might be greater if its production mechanism is nonthermal, but the big bang nucleosynthesis constrains its density to be not much higher than the thermal value.
+To model $\nu_R$'s, we use the {\tt CLASS} code \cite{ClassCode} with neutrinos of the same mass but a lowered temperature.
+The results presented here only depend on the $\nu_R$'s being thermalized and their current temperature.